rohitChan/otsaw_technical_test/README.md

 ## Installation

-Just add to your workspace and do catkin_make.
-Dependencies are dynamic_reconfigure, move_base and nav_msgs.
-OpenCV2 is required for another node in progress.
-Please change the PATHS param for find_package(OpenCV 2 REQUIRED)  to your local path.
+- Add to your workspace and do catkin_make.
+- Dependencies are dynamic_reconfigure, move_base and nav_msgs.
+- OpenCV2 is required for another node in progress.
+- Please change the PATHS param for find_package(OpenCV 2 REQUIRED)  to your local path or remove the executable no_entry_cv from CMakeLists.txt.

 ## Usage

 ```In terminal